Oz Sailors: Coaching career

 After sustaining an arm injury, Sailors transitioned to coaching, first in Oregon and later in California, where she became the head varsity baseball coach at Moreau Catholic High School in Hayward.
 This appointment made her the first female head varsity baseball coach in California and, at the time, the only female varsity baseball head coach in the United States.
 From 2018 to 2022, she coached at two high schools in the San Francisco Bay Area.
 She also served as the Director of International Development of The Desert League of Professional Baseball in 2018.

 Between 2014 and 2024, Sailors was involved with Baseball for All, a nonprofit promoting girls’ participation in baseball, serving as an advisory board member and director of player development.
 She later joined the San Francisco Seals as a development coach, focusing on player conditioning, mental skills training, and academic preparation.

 Sailors previously ran a youth baseball academy in the San Francisco Bay Area and served as the head baseball coach for Urban High School of San Francisco.

 Recognition

 Sailors was nominated for NCAA Woman of the Year in 2015.
 That same year, the National Baseball Hall of Fame in Cooperstown recognized her contributions.
 In 2024, she was inducted into the University of Maine at Presque Isle Hall of Fame and received the International Women's Baseball Center Hustle Award.

-False Death Report
+False death report

 On June 28, 2024, Baseball For All erroneously reported Sailors’ death in a post that was later deleted.
 The misinformation was widely circulated by media outlets, including the Daily News, San Francisco Chronicle, and People Magazine.
 At the time of the announcement, Sailors was alive and receiving treatment for a critical and unconfirmed brain injury.